HeBinYu666/SplicingEffect/README.md

 For novel isoforms or isoforms that are not covered by the provided domain-coordinate CSV files, users can use the R script in this repository to build a matching domain-coordinate CSV file.
 Here, novel isoforms refer to isoforms that are not included in the current domain-coordinate annotation file used by IsoImpact.

-The helper script follows the official `ensembldb` coordinate-mapping workflow.
-It builds an EnsDb database from the user-provided GTF file and uses `proteinToGenome()` to map Pfam/PfamScan protein-domain intervals back to genomic coordinates.
-This workflow requires compatible input files: the target isoforms must be present in the supplied annotation files, the GTF file must contain CDS and `protein_id` annotations for those isoforms, and the protein IDs in the Pfam/PfamScan results must match the `protein_id` values in the GTF file.

 For this process, users need:

 ```text